oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_logging_unified_agent_configuration_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>Absolute paths for log source files.
-Wildcard can be used.</div>
+Wildcards can be used.</div>
                                         <br/>
                                                         </td>
             </tr>